 Alysha Alani, Student Assistant

 Alysha is currently a junior at the University of Rochester majoring in Anthropology and Spanish with minors in Public Health and Women's Studies.
 She started at the Susan B. Anthony Center in May of 2013.
-She is a returning Freshman Fellow (peer academic advisor to freshman students), an active member of GlobeMed (a non-profit organization dedicated to achieving global health equity by partnering students and grassroots community organizations around the globe), and the recruitment chair of the UR chapter of Students for a Democratic Society (an activist network for students passionate about social justice).
+She is a returning Freshman Fellow (peer academic advisor to freshman students), and an active member of both the UR chapter of Students for a Democratic Society (an activist network for students passionate about social justice) and GlobeMed at the University of Rochester (a non-profit organization dedicated to achieving global health equity by partnering students and grassroots community organizations around the globe).

 Sarah Vogel, Student Assistant

-Sarah is currently a sophomore at the University of Rochester majoring in Psychology and pursuing minors in French and Brain and Cognitive Science.
+Sarah is currently a sophomore at the University of Rochester majoring in Psychology and French and pursuing a minor in Brain and Cognitive Science.
 She started at the Susan B. Anthony Center in October of 2013.
-Sarah is the secretary of the Women's Caucus at the University of Rochester, a group dedicated to educating and empowering the campus community about feminism and feminist issues and an active member of the University of Rochester's chapter of the College Democrats.
+Sarah is the former secretary of the College Feminists at the University of Rochester, a group dedicated to educating and empowering the campus community about feminism and feminist issues, and an active member of the University of Rochester's chapter of the College Democrats.
 She is also a research assistant in the Department of Psychology at the U of R.

 |© 2006 Anthony Center for Women's Leadership at the University of Rochester.
 All rights reserved.
 Site Design by Windsor Street Design Associates.|